dotnet/docs-maui/docs/user-interface/pages/navigationpage.md

 An optional icon can be displayed between the back button and the title.

-Navigation methods are exposed by the `Navigation` property on any `Page` derived types.
+Navigation methods are exposed by the `Navigation` property on any <xref:Microsoft.Maui.Controls.Page> derived types.
 These methods provide the ability to push pages onto the navigation stack, to pop pages from the stack, and to manipulate the stack.

 > [!TIP]
 > It's recommended that a <xref:Microsoft.Maui.Controls.NavigationPage> should only be populated with <xref:Microsoft.Maui.Controls.ContentPage> objects.